 Super Steps affect how Walk-Thrus are played.
 Unlike other steps, Super Steps are not attached to an on-screen element but rather operate behind-the-scenes to allow for multiple starting points and aid in error recovery.

 The Short Version

-- Recognize if the user is already part way through a process so that it jumps to the relevant steps instead of making the user start from the beginning of the Walk-Thru and repeat redundant steps.
+- Recognize if the user is already part way through a process and funnel him/her to the relevant step instead of making the user start from the beginning of the Walk-Thru and repeat redundant steps.